katie-hughes/UnitreeGoGait/custom_gait/README.md

 Before you can use this package, use the `unitree.repos` file in order to also clone the `unitree_ros2` package into the same workspace.

-More information on this project can be found here: https://katie-hughes.github.io/unitree/

 ## Executables
 * `custom_gait`: Provides a low level implemenation to stand up, lie down, and walk forwards, backwards, left, and right.
 A trajectory for each foot is generated and published using Bezier curve.
 In order for this node to physically move the dog, `udp_low` from the `unitree_legged_real` package must also be running.
 ### Services